-- 4. Check the DDNS checkbox to enable feature. - Select DDNS Type.
-There are three different DDNS types to choose from, IpServer, PeanutHull and DvnDNS. - IpServer: Enter Server Address for IpServer. - PeanutHull: Enter DVR Domain Name and Password obtained from the PeanutHull website (Figure 6). - DynDNS: Enter Server Address for DynDNS (i.e. members.dyndns.org) (Figure 7).
-Under DVR Domain Name, enter the domain obtained from the DynDNS web site.
+- 4. Check the DDNS checkbox to enable feature. - 5.
+Select DDNS Type.
+There are three different DDNS type to choose from, IpServer, PeanutHull and DvnDNS. - IpServer: Enter Server Address for IpServer. - PeanutHull: Enter DVR Domain Name and Password obtained from the PeanutHull website (Figure 6). - DynDNS: Enter Server Address for DynDNS (i.e. members.dyndns.org) (Figure 7).
+Under DVR Domain Name, enter the domain name obtained from the DynDNS web site.
 Lastly, enter the User Name and Password registered in the DynDNS network.
+Then click OK to save the settings.